Conservative Revolution: National revolutionaries

 Jünger supported the emergence of a young intellectual elite that would spring out from the trenches of WWI, ready to oppose bourgeois capitalism and to embody a new nationalist revolutionary spirit.
-In the 1920s, he wrote more than 130 articles in various nationalist magazines, mostly in Die Standarte or, less frequently, in Widerstand, the National-Bolshevik publication of Ernst Niekisch.
+In the 1920s, he wrote more than 130 articles in various nationalist magazines, mostly in the Stahlhelm newspaper Die Standarte or, less frequently, in Widerstand, the National-Bolshevik publication of Ernst Niekisch.
 However, as Dupeux pointed out, Jünger wanted to use nationalism as an "explosive" and not as an "absolute", to eventually let the new order arise by itself.
 The association of Jünger to the Conservative Revolutionaries is still a matter of debate among scholars.

 The entry of Germany in the League of Nations in 1926 participated in radicalizing the revolutionary wing of the movement during the late 1920s.
 The event was seen as a "sign of a Western orientation" in a country Conservative Revolutionaries had conceived as the future Reich der europäischen Mitte ("Empire of Central Europe").